lllyasviel/ControlNet/README.md

 In this mode, you can just remove all prompts, and then the ControlNet encoder will recognize the content of the input control map, like depth map, edge map, scribbles, etc.

 **No prompts.
 No "positive" prompts.
 No "negative" prompts.
 One single diffusion loop.
-No extra captioners.**
+No extra caption detector.**

 **Let's play some really harder game!**